 These non-GAAP measures are provided to enhance investors' overall understanding of the company's current financial performance.
 In addition, because Overstock has reported certain non-GAAP results to investors in the past, the company believes the inclusion of non-GAAP measures provides consistency in the company's financial reporting.

-Contribution (a non-GAAP financial measure which we reconcile to “Gross profit” in our consolidated statements of income and comprehensive income) consists of gross profit less sales and marketing expense and reflects an additional way of viewing our results.
-Contribution Margin is Contribution as a percentage of revenues.
-When viewed together with our GAAP results, we believe Contribution and Contribution Margin provide management and users of the financial statements information about our ability to cover our operating costs, such as technology and general and administrative expenses.
-Contribution and Contribution Margin are used in addition to and in conjunction with results presented in accordance with GAAP and should not be relied upon to the exclusion of GAAP financial measures.
+Contribution (a non-GAAP financial measure which we reconcile below to "Gross Profit," the nearest GAAP financial measure appearing in our consolidated statement of operations) consists of gross profit less sales and marketing expense plus Club O Rewards and gift card breakage and reflects an additional way of viewing our results.
+Contribution margin is contribution as a percentage of total net revenue.
+We believe contribution and contribution margin provide management and users of the financial statements information about our ability to cover our operating costs, such as technology and general and administrative expenses, while reflecting the selling costs we incurred to generate our revenues.
+Including these amounts in our contribution improves this measure by adding back the reductions in revenue that we recognized for Club O Rewards that have subsequently expired and for gift cards whose redemption is remote.
+Contribution and contribution margin are used in addition to and in conjunction with results presented in accordance with GAAP and should not be relied upon to the exclusion of GAAP financial measures.
+The material limitation associated with the use of contribution is that it is an incomplete measure of profitability as it does not include all operating expenses or all non-operating income and expenses.
+Management compensates for these limitations when using this measure by looking at other GAAP measures, such as operating income and net income.
 You should review our financial statements and publicly-filed reports in their entirety and not rely on any single financial measure.
-The material limitation associated with the use of Contribution is that it is an incomplete measure of profitability as it does not include all operating expenses or non-operating income and expenses.
-Management compensates for these limitations when using this measure by looking at other GAAP measures, such as operating income and net income.